oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/security-setup.md

   - Create user group of users that will run the DevOps services

-  - Define a policy allowing that group to dun DevOps activities in a compartment
+  - Define a policy allowing that group to run DevOps activities in a compartment

   - Create dynamic groups defining the DevOps service elements